 11. The Wolf Den (Wolf Den Trilogy)

-In this book, we follow the story of what life would be like for a slave woman living in Pompeii.
-So the main character is a Greek woman called Amara.
+This book follows the story of what life would be like for a slave woman living in Pompeii.
+So, the main character is a Greek woman called Amara.
 That is her prostitute name because she has been taken forcibly and is forced to live as a slave working in a brothel known as a Wolf Den in Pompeii.
-So the term Wolf Lupa in the Bible is an alternative word for prostitute.
+So, the term Wolf Lupa in the Bible is an alternative word for prostitute.

 Author: Elodie Harper